rebing/graphql-laravel/README.md

 This smaller signature reduces bandwidth utilization and speeds up client loading times.
 Persisted queries pair especially with GET requests, enabling the browser cache and integration with a CDN.

+Behind the scenes, APQ uses Laravels cache for storing / retrieving queries.
+Please see the various options there for which cache, prefix, TTL, etc. to use.

 For more information see:
  - [Apollo - Automatic persisted queries](https://www.apollographql.com/docs/apollo-server/performance/apq/)
  - [Apollo link persisted queries - protocol](https://github.com/apollographql/apollo-link-persisted-queries#protocol)

+> Note: the APQ protocol requires the hash sent by the client being compared
+> with the computed hash on the server.
+In case a mutating middleware like
+> `TrimStrings` is active and the query sent contains leading/trailing
+> whitespaces, these hashes can never match resulting in an error.
+>
+> In such case either disable the middleware or trim the query on the client
+> before hashing.

 #### Why "basic support" ?